siscely/blocitoff/README.md

 ## Create New Tasks
 As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active.
 To put the input for submitting my new tasks, create an input with an ngModel tied to a  $scope model at the top of the list.
 Allow the user to save the task by clicking a button or link.
 By default, create all tasks with the active state.

-### Allow Priority Selection
+## Allow Priority Selection
-How should I choose a priority level when I create the task?
 Distinguish tasks as "high", "medium", or "low" priority.
 Use a <select> dropdown to hold all of the priority levels and choose one before submitting the task.

-### Save Tasks to Firebase
+## Save Tasks to Firebase
 Create a $scope method to pass into an ngClick in your HTML.
 The $scope method must call the $add() method on the array to sync the task with Firebase.

 ## Refresh the List